ctkremer/P_repens/README.md

 ### BLAST analysis

 Before blasting sequences against the P. repens transcriptome, we needed to extract fasta files containing only the focal 2066 markers (high, low, and non-outliers).
 This data processing is detailed in the script `pulling_out_fastas.R`.
-As input, it requires `HapMap.fas.txt` (see meta-data description above), and `marker_fst_table.csv`.
+As input, it requires `HapMap.fas.txt` and `marker_fst_table.csv`.

+#### `HapMap.fas.txt`
+	This file (not on github) has one column, each SNP is represented by two fastas, one for each allele.
+Each fasta has two rows, one with the name beginning with a ">", and one with the sequence of that allele at that marker.
+		For example: marker TP1 has two fasta files, one the "query" and one the "hit" (i.e. the two different alleles) and each sequence is 64 base long
+			>TP1_query_64
+			TGCAGAAAAAAAAAAAAAAAAACCCGCAGAAAAAAAAAGAGAAGGGCAAGAAGAAATGTTATCT
+			>TP1_hit_64
+			TGCAGAAAAAAAAAAAAAAAAACCCGCAGAAAAAAAAAGAGAAGGGCAAGAAGTAATGTTATCT

 #### `marker_fst_table.csv`
 	This comma separated value file lists the focal 2066 markers, along with their actual FST estimates and classification as high, low, or non-outliers.
 This file has three columns, one information column and two data columns on each marker.